skyler-stewart/ModelFitting/README.md

 ]
 ```

-You should include a section for each parameter in your model, as well as a **composite** section.
+You should include a section for **each parameter** in your model, as well as a **composite** section.
+If you do not include these sections, errors may occur.
 You may include additional sections if you wish; only parameters included current model will be used.

 * The **parameter** fields are the observed values for each parameter.
 * The **composite** field are the observed values for every combination of pararmeters.